edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

 using the below recommended procedure.
 Note that following this procedure directly contradicts the [Vault production hardening guide](https://learn.hashicorp.com/tutorials/vault/production-hardening).
-Since the root token cannot be un-revoked the framework must be started for the first time with root token revokation disabled.
+Since the root token cannot be un-revoked, the framework must be started for the first time with root token revokation disabled.

-1. Shut down the entire framework and remove the Docker persistent volumes using `make clean` in `edgex-compose` or `docker volume prune`.
+1. Shut down the entire framework and remove the Docker persistent volumes using `make clean` in `edgex-compose` or `docker volume prune` after stopping all the containers.
+   Optionally remove `/tmp/edgex` as well to clean the shared secrets volume.

 2. Edit `docker-compose.yml` and add an environment variable override for `SECRETSTORE_REVOKEROOTTOKENS`